 Clearing is available to undergraduate students who meet the following criteria:

-- You applied after 30 June
+- You applied to university after 30 June

 - You did not receive any university offers